corrode/corrode.github.io/content/blog/lifetimes/index.md

 In all other situations, let the compiler do its job.

-In practice I only have to add lifetimes in two kinds of situations: returning references from a function, and storing a reference in a struct.
+In practice, I only have to add lifetimes in two kinds of situations: returning references from a function and storing a reference in a struct.

 ## Lifetimes are contagious!